CrowdStrike & Code42 Incydr™:

 Global Reach: 13 offices across 7 countries

-CrowdStrike and Code42 vs. External and Insider Threats
+CrowdStrike and Code42 vs. External Threat and Insider Risk

 by Nathan Hunstad, Principal Security Researcher & Engineer at Code42